gardener/gardener/docs/usage/project_namespace_access.md

       }'
 ```

 Mind that the returned token is not stored within the Kubernetes cluster, will be valid for `3600` seconds and will be invalidated if the "robot-user" `ServiceAccount` is deleted.
-Although `expirationSeconds` can be modified depending on the needs the returned token's validity will not exceed the configured `service-account-max-token-expiration` duration for that Kubernetes cluster.
+Although `expirationSeconds` can be modified depending on the needs, the returned token's validity will not exceed the configured `service-account-max-token-expiration` duration for the garden cluster.
 It is advised that the actual `expirationTimestamp` is verified so that expectations are met.
 This can be done by asserting the `expirationTimestamp` in the `TokenRequestStatus` or the `exp` claim in the token itself.

 ### Delete a Service Account
 In order to delete the `ServiceAccount` named "robot-user" run the following `kubectl` command: